adfinis/adsy-trainings/foreman-workshop/5001_basics/modul_basics_5001_01_slides.md

 * Rails stack, use Passenger + nginx / Apache to run it

-* Stores most data in a DB (Sqlite, MySQL or PostgreSQL)
+* Stores most data in a DB (SQLite, MySQL or PostgreSQL)

 * Local or LDAP users for authentication